-The Italian jeweler once again upgrades its Bulgari Serpenti collection of snake-shaped watches, now increasing the total number of precious coils to seven.
-It may be purely subjective on my part, but I have an impression that, thanks to all the extra coils (and, of course, extra length of the bracelet,) the refreshed model looks a lot more organic and attractive than the brand’s previous attempts at making a snake-inspired model.
+The Italian jeweler once again upgrades its snake-shaped Bulgari Serpenti collection increasing the total number of precious coils to seven.
+It may be purely subjective on my part, but I have an impression that, thanks to all the extra coils (and, of course, the extra length of the bracelet,) the refreshed model looks a lot more organic and attractive than the brand’s previous attempts at making a snake-inspired model.
 However, I also have a feeling that a great number of herpetophobic persons will not agree with me on the ‘attractive’ part of the description.

 Case & Bracelet